open-xchange/appsuite-middleware/documentation/components/oauth/Mail access via XOAuth2 or OAUTHBEARER.md

 com.openexchange.mail.transport.authType = <either "xoauth2" or "oauthbearer">
 ```
 If those properties are configured the ox middleware tries to connect to the primary mail account via oauth.
-In order to do this it uses the session property 'com.openexchange.saml.AccessToken' which needs to contain a valid oauth access token.
+In order to do this it uses the session property `com.openexchange.saml.AccessToken` which needs to contain a valid oauth access token.

 Therefore the session needs to be enhanced with this token during the authentication process.